jan-bogaerts/mark/src/generated/mdc_cond_compress.md

   - Save As: saves the current project to a new location, prompts to select a file, and calls `storageService.save()` with the new location.
   - Auto-save: a toggle button that updates the auto-save state in the project service.
 - The buttons' states are updated based on changes in the undo service.
-# MarkdownCode > services > project service
-- The project service is a global singleton that manages a data-list of text fragments and stores the raw content displayed to the user.
-- It provides functions to work with the text fragments, such as deleting, adding, marking as out of date, and retrieving fragments by key.
-- It also keeps track of user configurations, such as auto-save settings.
-- The project service uses an EventTarget field to dispatch events, allowing other objects to listen for and handle these events.
-- It raises events for content changes, fragment deletion and insertion, marking fragments as out of date, and changing fragment keys.
-# MarkdownCode > services > line parser > line parser helpers
-The 'LineParserHelpers' module contains helper functions used by the line parser service.
-These functions are described in pseudo code and perform various tasks such as getting a fragment at a specific index, handling empty lines, updating fragment titles, removing fragment titles, inserting fragments, handling title lines, and updating fragment lines.
 # MarkdownCode > services > project service > storage service
 - The storage service is a global singleton responsible for reading and writing project data to and from storage.
 - Functions: